magentabusiness/magentabusiness.github.io/products/thingsboard-pe/aws.md

     <div class="item" data-tag="h4" data-item-id="how-do-i-backup-db" data-title="How do I backup my database?">
         <div class="container">
             <p>
-                Depending on your instance type and configuration, ThingsBoard may store data in SQL or NoSQL databases.
+                Depending on your instance type and configuration, IoT Hub may store data in SQL or NoSQL databases.
-                ThingsBoard may also store data using hybrid database mode.
+                IoT Hub may also store data using hybrid database mode.
                 Please review <a href="/docs/reference/#sql-vs-nosql-vs-hybrid-database-approach">architecture docs</a> for more info on available database types.
                 Once you figure out the database type(s) you are using in your instance, you can review official <a href="https://www.postgresql.org/docs/9.1/backup.html">PostgreSQL</a> or <a href="https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsBackupRestore.html">Cassandra</a> documentation.